 Our policy is designed to ensure that:

-- Our solicitors, lay clients and intermediaries have a clear procedure that enables them to make a complaint or raise a concern;
+- Our solicitors, lay clients and persons formally appointed by lay clients to represent their interests, have a clear procedure that enables them to make a complaint or raise a concern;

 - All complaints are dealt with quickly and effectively;

-- Our solicitors, lay clients and intermediaries should feel that their complaint has been handled properly;
+- Our solicitors, lay clients and persons formally appointed by lay clients to represent their interests, should feel that their complaint has been handled properly;

 - Where concerns and complaints highlight problems with our service, these are properly addressed;